Peter-Vitello/CompanySearcherAPI/README.md

 - Worked on the dropdown control
 - Worked on saving the last know value of the search bar
 ### Tony
-- worked on all 3 controls
+- Pulled from appropriate API and displayed information to the screen
+- Created base page layout through drawing and refined through CSS
+- Created Favorites button functionality using JavaScript
-- helped with the CSS by making the divs so the results come back as boxes
+- Helped with the CSS by making the divs so the results come back as boxes

 ## What grade would we choice
 We feel that our work is worth a 90%

 ## Sources
 https://www.w3schools.com